efadzli/IoT_NodeRED_ArduinoUNO/README.md

 # Arduino IoT Training using UNO with WiFiShield

-This is my code for MQTT connection using ESP8266 Cytron WiFi Shield to HiveMQ MQTT broker
+This code is for MQTT connection using ESP8266 Cytron WiFi Shield to HiveMQ MQTT public broker.

 ## The hardware used here are :